 High density urban development, coupled with rapid population growth, is creating a significant demand for Australia’s public green spaces, with parks, playing fields and nature reserves increasingly being relied upon as a back yard for high-rise residents and office workers.

-Through our own experience of using these spaces, many of us instinctively understand their importance and intrinsic value in terms of supporting psychological restoration, social activity, health and wellbeing.
+Through our own experience of using these spaces, many of us instinctively understand their importance in terms of supporting psychological restoration, social activity, health and wellbeing.

 But how much specific value do they generate per each dollar spent; and precisely how much should we be investing into their development and regeneration, given the current climate of stretched infrastructure spending?